noini/optional/README.md

 ### Function

-With OptionalFunction.php you can define easy to use helper method

     optional($payload)->then(...);

 ### Simple example

-Following example will run callable because $content value is not null.
+Following example will call callable because $content value is not null.

     $payload = "content string";
     $optional = new Optional($payload);